 Because the CVT algorithm extends to other dimensions, we can use similar procedures in 3D, for instance.

-But now we will consider trying to transfer our procedures to a region so familiar that we often mistakenly think of it as a plane, that is, the 2D curved spherical surface we call the earth, on which many of our algorithms will simply collapse.
+But now we will consider trying to transfer our procedures to a region so familiar that we often mistakenly think of it as a plane, the 2D curved spherical surface we call the earth.